ea-tel/detel-book/_chapters/chapters/templates/mainTemplate.md

 For this template the permalink has been defined to be `permalink: /chapter/templates/main-template/` as it belongs to the subfolder and topic area "Templates" and should be identified as the main template.
 Observe, that this file is indeed in the subfolder "templates".
 Although this is not necessary, it proves helpful to structure the chapters in the repository in corresponding subfolders based on the topics that are to be addressed by the DE-TEL book such that navigating the repository is simplified.

 ### Linking in the Table of Contents
 For adding a chapter to the table of contents, navigate to [the table of contents file in the repository](/tableOfContents.md) and add a subtopic to the corresponding main topic area as follows based on your permalink.
-Your chapter will then appear in the table of contents and be a clickable link to your chapter.
+Your chapter will then appear in the table of contents and be a clickable link to your chapter once the website is deployed.

     ## Main Topic